Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Basis adaptive Algorithm

 For the XXZ Hamiltonian,

 Using the first-order Lie--Trotter decomposition,

 each local term $H_j$ acts on two neighboring spins, allowing the evolution to be implemented through a sequence of two-qubit unitaries on a quantum circuit (see Fig.~\ref{fig:trotter_xxz}).
-The detailed construction of the circuit is discussed in the SM \cite{suppmat}.
+The detailed construction of the circuit is discussed in the Appendix~\ref{app:trotter}.
 The same circuit is applied independently to each input bitstring $\ket{b_k^{(i)}}$, producing the evolved configurations $\ket{b_k^{(i)'}}$.

-\item \textbf{Measurement, Union, and Symmetry Filtering:} In the third step, each evolved configuration $\ket{b_k^{(i)'}}$ is measured in the computational basis to obtain a sequence of bitstrings $\{b_k^{(i)'}\}$.
+\item \textbf{Measurement, Union, and Symmetry Filtering:} In the third step, each evolved configuration $\ket{b_k^{(i)'}}$ is measured in the computational basis to obtain a distribution $\mathcal{B}_{k}^{(i)'}$.
 The complete set of bitstrings generated from all evolved configurations is then combined to form their union,

 From this unified set $\mathcal{B}^{(i)'}$, we retain only those bitstrings that satisfy the required physical constraints — specifically, conservation of the total $S^z$ component and the $U(1)$ symmetry of the Hamiltonian.
-Furthermore, we enforce reflection symmetry by including only those configurations (and their symmetry-related partners) that respect the reflection invariance of the Hamiltonian.
-The resulting symmetry-adapted set of bitstrings is denoted as $\{b_s^{(i)'}\}$, ensuring that the reduced subspace preserves both $U(1)$ and reflection symmetries.
+Furthermore, we symmetrize the set by including partners of bitstrings representing configurations related by the reflection invariably of the Hamiltonian.
+The resulting symmetry-adapted set of bitstrings is denoted as $\mathcal{B}^{sym(i)'}$, ensuring that the reduced subspace preserves both $U(1)$ and reflection symmetries.

-\item \textbf{Hilbert-Space Reconstruction and Classical Diagonalization:} In the fourth step, the filtered and symmetrized bitstrings $\{b_s^{(i)'}\}$ define the reduced Hilbert space for the next iteration.
-Within this reduced subspace, we construct the Hamiltonian matrix corresponding to $H$ and perform an exact diagonalization on a classical computer.
+\item \textbf{Hilbert-Space Reconstruction and Classical Diagonalization:} In the fourth step, the filtered and symmetrized bitstrings $\mathcal{B}^{sym(i)'}$ define the reduced Hilbert space for the next iteration.
+Within this reduced subspace, we construct the Hamiltonian matrix corresponding to $H$ and perform an ED calculation on a classical computer.
 The lowest eigenvalue and the associated eigenvector, denoted as $E^i$ and $\ket{\Psi^i}$, respectively, represent the approximate ground-state energy and wavefunction at the $i$-th iteration.